 (Photo courtesy of Ted Morgan)

-By Carol Cronin (published on her blog: Carol Newman Cronin – Author, Editor, Olympian)
+By Carol Cronin (from Carol Newman Cronin – Author, Editor, Olympian)

 Everyone thinks they want answers.
 But I’ve learned to value the right question, because that’s what sparks a discussion that leads to insight and learning.

 A recent Snipe clinic includes a perfect example.
 Kim and I hadn’t been in the boat for several months, so both our sailing muscles and instincts were rusty.
 During a pause between races, she asked: “What do you feel like you need to work on in the gym before the next regatta?”

 One personal weakness was already apparent on that already steamy morning: “Heat tolerance,” I responded.
 It didn’t seem like something I could really work on—until we discussed it.
 Kim’s idea (working out in the middle of the day, instead of my preferred early mornings) kept me thinking about the issue, long after I’d driven back to the relative coolness of a Rhode Island spring.
 And then on a paddle a few days later, I came up with an easy solution: Overdress for my morning SUP sessions.